-Why do lenders need your tax returns?
+Why do mortgage lenders request tax returns?

-- 1-2 years of personal tax returns
+- 1 to 2 years of personal tax returns

-What numbers are mortgage underwriters looking at?
+What numbers are mortgage underwriters looking at on your tax returns?

 Keep in mind that certain tax deductions may also decrease your income for loan purposes.
-However, tax deductions for things that don’t actually cost you anything (like depreciation expenses) won’t reduce your borrowing ability.
-So, while taking numerous deductions might save you on your taxes (especially if you’re self-employed), it can significantly reduce how much lenders can approve you for.
+However, deductions for things that don’t actually cost you anything (like depreciation expenses) won’t reduce your borrowing ability.
+So, while taking numerous deductions might save you on your taxes (especially if you’re self-employed), it can significantly reduce how much you can be approved for by lenders.

 Once we calculate your loan-eligible income, we’ll use that number to determine a couple of things:

 If your mortgage application relies on your income information for that year, we may have to wait for that tax return to be processed by the IRS before we can consider that income for your loan.
-This is especially important if you’re self-employed or if you need that year’s income to get 2-year earning history.
+This is especially important if you’re self-employed, or if you need that year’s income to prove 2-year earning history.

 Have questions about exactly how your tax returns will affect your mortgage application?
 Talk to one of our licensed Mortgage Experts and get some clarity.